 - Nail Biting

 Be careful about oversensitivity as well.
-Anxiety makes you so sensitive to normal sensations that they feel worse and more common.
+Anxiety makes you so sensitive to normal sensations that they feel worse.
 This occasionally happens with tingling hands, for example, although anxiety can also cause hands to tingle all on its own.

 Chest, Digestive, and Breathing Anxiety Symptoms